 Amber Guthrie, MA holds a master’s degree in Women’s Studies with a concentration in anti-violence studies and gerontology and is the project director at the Maryland Network Against Domestic Violence.
 She provides training and technical assistance to domestic violence service providers, health care providers and allied professionals around the state.
 She serves on the steering committee for the Maryland Health Care Coalition Against Domestic Violence, facilitates the Maryland Domestic Violence Shelter Directors’ Group, and participates on the Maryland Human Trafficking Task Force’s Victim Services Committee and the Maryland Abuse Intervention Collaborative (MAIC).

 Antonio Hayes began his career of public service to Baltimore more than 25 years ago as an officer in his community association.
 Today he is a Maryland senator representing District 40 in Baltimore City, committed to doing the most for those who have the least.
-Prior to serving in the Maryland Senate, Senator Hayes served was a delegate in the Maryland House of Delegates from 2015-2019.
+Prior to serving in the Maryland Senate, Senator Hayes served as a delegate in the Maryland House of Delegates from 2015-2019.
 His legislative priorities include seniors, education, transit and public safety.

 Danielle Hickman, MS, is a licensed certified professional counselor (LCPC) and the owner of Resurgence Health Systems.
-L.L.C., a private practice counseling practice with offices Baltimore City and Baltimore County.
+L.L.C., a private practice counseling practice with offices in Baltimore City and Baltimore County.
 As a psychotherapist, Danielle has focused her studies on the effects of community trauma and has worked extensively with people who have experienced both childhood and adult trauma.

 Donna L. Jacobs, Esq. is the Senior Vice President for Government, Regulatory and Community Health at the University of Maryland Medical System (UMMS).
 She is responsible for health policy development, regulatory issues and the implementation of strategies and practices resulting from legislative and regulatory initiatives.
 Donna is certified by The Family Tree as a Master Presenter on Adverse Childhood Experiences.